open/close all folders

 - Warcraft III: The Siphon Mana ability drains mana from enemies, but can be used to give it to an ally.
 The Spirit Touch is a much slower multi-unit spell.

-- In Breath of Fire 3 and 4, the Transfer skill transfers MP from one character to another.
+- In Breath of Fire III and IV, the Transfer skill transfers MP from one character to another.
 Oddly, it's possible to reduce the MP cost of this skill to zero, effectively turning it into mana from nowhere.